 3. Inspirational poem recorded by a native speaker.

 Lessons and drills are recorded in Special English by native speakers.
 Text added by the learner or the teacher makes the application interactive and suitable for vocational training.
-Without emotional involvement, no learning occurs, that is why we include inspirational poems recorded by native speakers.
-Introduction of Special English that is by 30% slower than the natural speech helps to make the conversation understandable even to beginners and alleviates the fear of speaking.
-Special English helps the learner first to recognize and then imitate, and finally produce English words correctly.
+Without emotional involvement, no learning occurs.
+That is why we include inspirational poems recorded by native speakers.
+Introduction of Special English that is 30% slower than the natural speech helps make the conversation understandable to beginners and alleviates the fear of speaking.
+Special English helps the learner recognize then imitate, and finally produce English words correctly.
 Content can be customized by the learner or the teacher by adding new lessons of their choice.
 You can use the Android application for self-training as well as classroom instruction or guided online coaching.
 The application provides support in the student's native language by using the Google Translate function.